millerthegorilla/rpm_maker/README.1.md

 Also, the script  'scripts/lynxdump.sh' uses a sed regex to obtain the binary file urls for download and the format can differ depending on project.
 Like I say, it is a hack, but I will probably have a look at a better way in the near future.

 In the meantime, for those of you wanting to install kxstudio plugins and apps etc on a Fedora os, it should work fine, with the defaults for rpm_maker being the team 'kxstudio-debian' and the ppa being 'plugins'.
-Usage of the script with no options will download and convert all the plugins in the ppa
+Usage of the script with no options will download and convert all the plugins in the ppa.
+Some of these will be older builds and some will be unnecessary.

 usage: rpm_maker %options%
 		-r | --rpmbuild filename - buildrpm from existing list